 What to look for when buying a desktop gaming computer?

-When choosing the motherboard, you need to pay attention which processor one can mount on it.
+When choosing the motherboard, you need to pay attention which processor can be mount on it.
 The size standard (mini atx / atx / extended atx) is of an importance as well, as it determines the capabilities of slots.
 The right amount of RAM and hard disk space is equally important.
 The AsRock AB350M-HDV motherboard is recommended.
 It has a solid power section, two slots for memory chips, the Micro AXT standard, and it is based on the B350 chipset.

 Users who seriously consider ganes should choose a minimum 4-core processor.
-The clock frequency is also important – the higher ti is, the more efficient the processor is.
-In addition, one shoud paying attention to the equipment markings.
+The clock frequency is also important – the higher it is, the more efficient the processor is.
+In addition, one shoud pay attention to the equipment markings.
 The OC, X or K symbols indicate the possibility of subsequent overclocking and upgrading of the equipment.
 The most suggested type of processor is AMD Ryzen 3 2200G with 3.5 GHz clock frequency.
 This processor has an unlocked multiplier and the integrated graphics Radeon Veha 8.
 Equally good choice is AMD Ryzen 5 1400 3.2 GHz, also 4-core.

 3. Graphics card

 Undoubtedly, the most important characteristics of the graphics card is GPU timing, and the higher it is, the better.
-At this point, it is worth remembering that the popular Nvida or AMD create a subassemblies based on a different architecture.
+At this point, it is worth remembering that for example the most popular Nvida or AMD create a subassemblies based on a different architecture.
 For this reason, they should not be combined in a 1: 1 ratio.

 4. RAM memory and hard disk

 For gming PC, the absolute minimum is 8 GB of RAM, two 4GB dice in DDR4 technology.
 Given these parameters, GoodRam DDR4 8 GB works best.
 Equally important is choosing the right disk, necessarily SSD .
 In case of a limited budget, the best suggestion is SSD ADATA SU800 256 GB.
-However, if the amount of the disk space and not the performance is the key issue, you should bet on the Toshiba P300 HDD, because it is characterized by a capacity of 1 TB and a rotation speed of 7200 rpm.
+However, if the amount of the disk space and not the performance is the key issue, you should go for the Toshiba P300 HDD, because it is characterized by a capacity of 1 TB and a rotation speed of 7200 rpm.

 5. Power supply and housing

 In order to complete your gaming equipment, you need a 400W power supply.
 However, if you prefer better quality and stability in operation, over aesthetic aspects, it is recommended to invest in Logic Concept K3.
 This is a Midi Tower housing that fits all necessary components.
-The small price, up to PLN 100 and the existence of a built-in fan with a diameter of 12 mm are of advantege in this case.
+The low price, up to PLN 100, and the existence of a built-in fan with a diameter of 12 mm are of advantege in this case.

 Although laptops are currently the most popular type of computer for work, many lovers of classic PCs consider desktop computers to be definitely a better option.
-This is mainly due to the parameters and the price, especially in the case of computers designed to work on multimedia – photo and video processing.
+This is mainly due to the parameters and the price, especially in the case of computers designed to work with multimedia – photo and video processing.